ucdavis-ice/UrbanFootprintCurriculum/installation.rst

 ::
   fab amazon_local client:sacog

-*Note: Tilestache will show an error message if the spatial data has not been loaded previouisly.*
+*Note: Tilestache will show an error message if the spatial data has not been loaded previously.*

 Import the staging database settings (takes about 2min.)
 ::
   fab amazon_local local_settings:stage
-*Note: Tilestache will show an error message if the spatial data has not been loaded previouisly.*
+*Note: Tilestache will show an error message if the spatial data has not been loaded previously.*

 Do a code update.
 This is an abbreviated version of the installation that we did earlier. (takes about 2 min.)